Topic, definition and scope

 - Hands-on exercise: Find the data behind a publication of your interest using Europe PMC and answer the questions:

-- Could you find the data citation on the publication?
+- Could you find the data citation in the publication?

-- Is the data linked to the data repository?
+- Is the data linked to a data repository?

-- Could you easily find the licensing for the data of interest?
+- Could you easily find the license for the data of interest?

 - How do you believe the use of FAIR principles contributed for your data discovery?